 Welcome all new and returning Gators!

 We are available to provide valuable information to assist with the pursuit of your legal career goals.
 We offer individual Pre-Law advising appointments throughout the year where we provide information on academic preparation for a career in the field of law, assistance with the application process, and guidance determining which law schools will meet your needs.
 Additionally, we host a multitude of workshops about exploring careers in law, personal statements, and other various law related topics.
-Please join our pre-law listserv to keep yourself up to date on pre-law information.
+Please join our Pre-Law Email List to keep yourself up to date on pre-law information.
 We look forward to visiting with you soon!

 UF Pre-Law Events Calendar